Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 FARM STAYS IN THE SIMILKAMEEN VALLEY

 The Similkameen is far more than a day trip, and staying on a working farm or in a heritage orchard transforms the experience entirely—think morning light spilling over the mountains, the scent of ripening fruit in the air, and slow evenings spent on a porch watching the sky shift.
-Accommodation options across the valley range from riverfront B&Bs and organic cabin retreats to convenient motel-style stays and full inn experiences connected to cideries, wineries, and restaurants, each offering a different way to settle into the rhythm of the land and the season.
+Accommodation options across the valley range from cabin retreats to convenient motel-style stays and full inn experiences connected to cideries, wineries, and restaurants, each offering a different way to settle into the rhythm of the land and the season.

 Keremeos